-May 15: the Board sends a second written notice to reporting individuals who have not yet filed that they must file by May 31, with an explanation of penalties for failure to do so.
+April 15; the Board sends written notice to reporting individuals who have not yet filed that they must file before May 2, with an explanation of penalties for failure to timely file.

-As soon as possible after May 31: the Board sends, via email, USPS or certified mail, due process notice to reporting individuals subject to the May 31 deadline who have not yet filed as provided in Rule 8.
+As soon as possible after May 1: the Board sends, via email, USPS first class or certified mail, due process notice to reporting individuals subject to the May 31 deadline who have not yet filed as provided in Rule 8.